Bhutan trekking: Druk Path experience and helpful tips

 The Best Time to Trek in Bhutan

 Late September to mid-November is generally recognized as the best trekking season in Bhutan, while March to April is considered as the same.
-But due to its special climate, the day temperature is warm while the night temperature can go from 20 degree Celsius to minus 10 degree Celsius in high altitude areas.
+But due to its special climate, the day temperature is warm while the night temperature can go from 20 degrees Celsius to minus 10 degree Celsius in high altitude areas.

 Previous experience is not mandatory but some training and preparation would help a lot to build stamina and confidence of trekking and camping in the wild.
 Participants should start jogging, cycling and some hill hiking, etc about a couple of months ahead of the trip.
 And if you are buying new boots for the trek, please do wear them to get used to your feet.

 Essential Items/Not to forget